pip-services/pip-services-docs/content/en/toolkit/recipes/data_conversion/index.md

 {{< /tabsection >}}

 #### 2)	BooleanConverter
-This class can be used to convert different values to boolean values using extended conversion rules.
+This class can be used to convert different values to Boolean values using extended conversion rules.
 The rules and methods provided by this class are summarized in the tables and examples below.

 <table class="full-width-table">
   <tr>